shaqayq/management_system_api/README.md

 # management_system_api
-Api for a MIS .
+Its a user management API.